gepser/Resolutions/README.md

 Ok, I just moved out of the country.
 I now live in Mexico, so I guess that counts.

 ### Weight 72,5 kg/160 lb
 This one is hard, last year didn't make it.
-I never recovered my weight after my trip to Denver.
+I never recovered my weight after my trip to Denver and I just moved to Mexico where there are a lot of delicious food options.
+ - August 26, 2018: 83.3 kg

 [book1]: https://www.safaribooksonline.com/library/view/building-microservices/9781491950340
 [book2]: https://www.amazon.es/Data-Goliath-Battles-Collect-Control/dp/039335217X